Data Management with a Customer Data Platform

 - Design and visuals

-Silo data application (on a single channel) is one thing, and that’s the beginning, but where you need to lead your marketing is the use of omnichannel data on all your communication channels.
-To go back to the notions of the Customer Data Platform presented above, the true value of the data lies in using engagement data, preferences and much more.
-Not just on one channel at a time, but on all your channels simultaneously.
+Silo data application (on a single channel) is one thing, and that’s the beginning, but where you need to lead your insight driven marketing is the use of omnichannel data on all your communication channels.
+To go back to the notions of the Customer Data Platform presented above, the data’s actual value lies in using engagement data, preferences, and much more.
+Not just one channel at a time, but on all your channels simultaneously.

-With a CDP, it is possible, since everything can be done on the platform, or by taking advantage of the multiple tool connections.
-This way, you can enjoy all the recorded historical data, on all the channels, for each of the contacts.
-This can lead to real time marketing, distributed marketing, and other even more personalized approaches to customers.
+With a CDP, it is possible.
+This way, you can enjoy all the recorded historical data, on all the channels, for each contact.
+This can lead to real-time interaction, insight driven marketing, distributed marketing, and even more personalized approaches to customers.

 Honestly, analytics and metrics are within your reach.
-There are various tools, free or paid, that you can use to study the behavior of your contacts.
-Wherever your stages with DDM is at, start by planning the first actions you will take, one channel at a time.
+There are various tools, free or paid, that you can use to study your contacts’ behavior.
+Wherever you are with insight driven marketing are, start by planning the first actions you will take, one channel at a time.
 Then you can move on to the next steps, but your foundation will be strong.
 Good luck!